 The first alternative is to walk up the climb, not really for everyone, that starts at the parking lots near Lake Antorno.
 From there you can walk along path 101 until the Auronzo mountain lodge.
 The hike has an approximate duration of two hours with a positive elevation gain of about 450 meters, 1,500ft.

-If you want an idea of the track, clicking here you can see the path that has been generated with komoot.it.
-Or, instead, you can click here to download the GPX of the hike.
+If you want an idea of the track, clicking here you can see the path that has been generated with komoot.com, Or, instead, you can click here to download the GPX of the hike.

 The second option is to use the bus that, from the bus station of Cortina, reaches the Three Peaks of Lavaredo in about one hour.
 In this case it's possible to spend much less, but you have to be careful about return times.
 To get more information and purchase your ticket, we invite you to apply directly to the ticket office in the station of Cortina